Homemade Pie Crust Dough Recipe

 An empty and unbaked homemade pie crust in a white pie dish

 I’ve made a lot of pie crusts over the years, and I’ll be honest… some of them were disasters.
 But this recipe?
-This one has become my go-to, my reliable friend, the one I reach for whether I’m making a sweet apple pie or, like I did recently, a chicken pot pie that had my guy Greg asking for seconds.
+This one has become my go-to, my reliable friend, the one I reach for whether I’m making a sweet apple pie or, like I did recently, a chicken pot pie that had my husband asking for seconds.

-The truth is, pie crust has a reputation for being finicky.
+Pie crust has a reputation for being finicky.
 People get nervous about it.
 But I’ve learned that if you keep a few simple principles in mind… mainly keeping everything cold and not overthinking the process… you’ll end up with a crust that’s tender, flaky, and absolutely delicious.
 This isn’t fancy pastry school technique.
 This is real-life kitchen baking that actually works.

 Yellow sunflower icon